WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Artis Teilans, Arnis Kleins, Yuri Merkuryev and Andris Grinbergs
+Authors: Artis Teilans, Arnis Kleins, Yuri Merkuryev, Andris Grinbergs

 Abstract: While developing new business systems and reengineering already existing ones, many organizations use the Unified Modelling Language (UML) to design a system’s structure and describe system’s behaviour.
 In spite of describing system’s behaviour with the UML model, the model itself is static.
 UML does not provide a possibility of running the model and studying the system’s behaviour.
 In such a situation the necessity arises to simulate the UML model.
 To provide that possibility, the designed UML diagrams could be transformed into a simulation model to be run within a specialized simulation environment.
 The paper discusses a transformation of that kind using the Arena simulation environment.
 In order to design UML models, a meta-modelling approach is explored.